Greenfield Lutheran Church

 PRAYER AFTER COMMUNION

 DISMISSAL Go in peace.
-Live by the Spirit.
+Do not lose heart.
 Thanks be to God.

 Welcome Guests!
 We’re so glad you’re here!